 The rhythmically complex music is played by a band including Wynton’s brother Branford Marsalis on saxophone.

-Thanks for reading and feel free to use the comments section to let us know which of your favourites we’ve missed!
+Thanks for reading our pick on 10 of the most famous jazz trumpet players of all time – and feel free to use the comments section to let us know which of your favourites we’ve missed!

 Last update on 2020-09-29 / Affiliate links / Images from Amazon Product Advertising API